dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 ## Caveats

-- A domain may only be transferred if it was registered more than 60 days ago and has not been transferred within the last 60 days.
+- A domain can only be transferred if it was registered more than 60 days ago and has not been transferred within the last 60 days.
-- It can take up to seven (7) days for a transfer to complete depending on the domain's Top Level Domain (TLD).
-To learn more about how to avoid downtime during this period, check out [this article](/articles/before-transferring-domain) for more information.
+- It can take up to seven (7) days for a transfer to complete, depending on the domain's Top Level Domain (TLD).
+To learn more about how to avoid downtime during this period, check out [this article](/articles/before-transferring-domain).
 - Most registrars will not allow an expired domain to be transferred.
 However, if the domain expires during the transfer, the registrar may not block the transfer due to the expiration.
 - WHOIS privacy services may prevent the proper delivery of the transfer approval email.
 You will need to **turn the WHOIS privacy service off before starting the transfer**.